abdullatif123/HPDF-TwitterApp/README.md

 # HPDF-TwitterApp
 (React Native Frontend)

-Built as a part of Task 1 submission for HPDF Internship (Hasura)
+Built as Task 1 submission for HPDF Internship (Hasura)

 This app is a clone of some screens(Homescreen,Searchscreen and Sidebar) of Twitter app developed in React Native.